Yesvantpur–Mangaluru Central Weekly Express

-The Yesvantpur–Mangalore Central Weekly Express is an intercity train started by the South Western Railway zone of the Indian Railways of the Indian Railways connecting Yesvantpur in Karnataka and Mangaluru Central of Karnataka.
+The Yesvantpur–Mangaluru Central Weekly Express is an intercity train started by the South Western Railway zone of the Indian Railways of the Indian Railways connecting Yesvantpur in Karnataka and Mangaluru Central of Karnataka.
 It is currently being operated with 16565/16566 train numbers on a weekly basis.

 History

 With an increased demand for transport development between Mangalore and Bangalore.
 Mangalore is a fast-developing city, but the only problem was the development of proper and timely transport facility with the Karnataka state capital was absent.
 With the introduction of the Mangalore Yaswanthpur Express, adequate transport was developed between the two important cities.

 Service

-The 16565/Yesvantpur–Mangaluru Central Weekly Express has an average speed of 47 km/hr and covers 834 km in 17 hrs 45 mins.
-16566/Mangaluru Central–Yesvantpur Weekly Express has an average speed of 48 km/hr and 834 km in 17 hrs 30 mins.
+The 16565/Yesvantpur–Mangaluru Central Weekly Express has an average speed of 47 km/h and covers 834 km in 17 hrs 45 mins.
+16566/Mangaluru Central–Yesvantpur Weekly Express has an average speed of 48 km/h and 834 km in 17 hrs 30 mins.